Closing Costs on FHA Home Loans: 2013 Update

 When you hear the phrase real estate closing costs, it generally refers to a group of fees the buyer and/or seller must pay during the closing or settlement process.
 These costs include such things as mortgage origination fees, attorney fees, tax adjustments, appraisal fees and more.
 Basically, whenever somebody moves a piece of paper during the mortgage application process, a fee is charged.

 Collectively, these things are referred to as closing costs, because you must pay them during the closing process when buying or refinancing your home.
 On average, these costs can add up to between 3% and 5% of the loan amount.
 So on a mortgage loan of $250,000, the closing costs could easily exceed $10,000.
-That’s a big chunk of change, especially for a first-time home buyers.
+That’s a big chunk of change, especially for a first-time home buyer.

 FHA Closing Costs in 2013